 Question #2 – Are men and women mutually dependent on one another?

 The answer is yes.
 There is equality between men and women as evidenced in 1 Cor.
 11:11-12.
 This passage also indicates that husbands and wives are mutually dependent on one another.
 This is a transcultural principle rooted in God’s biological design of procreation.
-This principle is supported elsewhere in Scripture from 1 Pet.
-3:7 where Paul reminds the husband that his wife is a “fellow heir of the grace of life.”
-Gal.
-3:28 provides a similar concept, but does not make the same point.
+This principle is supported elsewhere in Scripture from 1 Peter 3:7 where Paul reminds the husband that his wife is a “fellow heir of the grace of life.”
+Galatians 3:28 provides a similar concept, but does not make the same point.
 It states that men and women are equal before God with respect to salvation; that is, there are no advantages at the throne of grace.
 This is consistent with the context of Galatians.

 Question #3 – Can a woman teach the church which is identical to asking can she teach men, if men are present?